 What are the responsibilities of the First Year Leaders?

 The goal of the First Year Leader Program is simple: to help new students smoothly make the transition from high school to college.
 Therefore, their responsibilities include whatever is necessary to achieve this goal.
-On a formal basis, First Year Leaders are embedded in the Academic Foundations at Centenary Courses (AFC) where they assist the professor in whatever he/she may need.
-FYL’s are also available to tutor students in all AFC related course work and are responsible for coordinating social programs that promote team building and bonding.
+On a formal basis, First Year Leaders are embedded in several first year courses where they assist the professor in whatever he/she may need.
+FYL’s are also available to tutor students in course work and are responsible for coordinating social programs that promote team building and bonding.
 However, on an informal level, FYLs are available 24/7 to their students for whatever needs they have, whether it be emotional or academic.

 How is the program designed?